A Linear Time Algorithm for the Optimal Discrete IRS Beamforming: Proposed Method

-Hence we will restrict the possible positions of $\mu$ to the interior of arcs from now on.
-We seek the optimal arc for $\mu$ with the maximum $|g|$.
+Because of Proposition \ref{prop:endpoint}, we can restrict the possible positions of $\mu$ to the interior of arcs.
+We seek the optimal arc that maximizes $|g|$.
 Let us start from $\mathrm{arc}(\lambda_1:\lambda_2)$ and move $\mu$ around the unit circle in the counterclockwise direction.
 As $\mu$ enters the $(\ell+1)$th arc from the previous $\ell$th arc, i.e.,